Canha denies staring into A's dugout after his homer in Tigers' win

 Canha denies staring into A's dugout after his homer in Tigers' win originally appeared on NBC Sports Bay Area

-Mark Canha left the Athletics on good terms after the 2021 season, but for a few moments Friday, his reaction after hitting a sixth-inning homer led some to believe he felt a certain way toward his former team.
+Mark Canha left the Athletics in free agency after the 2021 MLB season on good terms, but for a few moments Friday, his reaction after a sixth-inning homer led some to believe he felt a certain way towards his former team.

 414 ft!